jigushah/CodeSamples/Codes/Driving licence scan/readme.txt

-I have used react-native-blink fro driving licence scan,In that first we have to set a key. and then it opens camera for license scan.all detail of owner is retrived in result.
+I have used react-native-blink for driving licence scan.
+This uses a libarary to scan images and display related information in result.